Publications of Charles King

 • Blackburne, Lancelot.
 His Grace the Arch-Bishop of York's letter to the right reverend the Lords Bishops of his province: Westminster, March 9th, 1726.
 London: printed for Charles King, 1727.
 ESTC No. N66346.
 Grub Street ID 48086.

 • Innes, Alexander.
 The great and indispensable duty of frequenting the publick worship of God, set forth.
 In a sermon preach'd at the opening of the church of St. Margaret Westminster, October the 9th, 1726. ...
-By Alexander Innes, ...
+By Alexander Innes,.
 London: printed for C. King: and sold by J. Roberts, 1727.
 ESTC No. N30749.
 Grub Street ID 19675.

 • Peploe, Samuel.
-A sermon preach'd before the Lords ... in the abbey-church Westminster, on Tuesday, January XXX.
+A sermon preach'd before the Lords Spiritual and Temporal in Parliament assembled, in the Abbey-Church Westminster, on Tuesday, January XXX.
 1732.
-By ...
-Samuel, Lord Bishop of Chester.
-London: printed for Cha.
-King, 1733.
+By the Right Reverend Father in God, Samuel, lord bishop of Chester.
+The second edition..
+London: Printed for Cha.
+King, in Westminter-Hall, MDCCXXXIII.
+[1733].
 ESTC No. T45669.
 Grub Street ID 273886.

 Printed by and for, or by/for and sold by Charles King

 • Defoe, Daniel.
 The fortunes and misfortunes of the famous Moll Flanders, &c. who was born in Newgate, And during a Life of continu'd Variety for Threescore Years, besides her Childhood, was Twelve Year a Whore, five times a Wife (whereof once to her own Brother) Twelve Year a Thief, Eight Year a Transported Felon in Virginia, at last grew Rich, liv'd Honest, and died a Penitent.
 Written from her own memorandums.
+The third edition corrected..
 London: printed for, and sold by W. Chetwood, at Cato's-Head, in Russel-Street, Covent-Garden; and T. Edlin, at the Prince's-Arms, over-against Exeter-Change in the Strand; W. Mears, at the Lamb without Temple-Bar; J. Brotherton, by the Royal-Exchange; C. King, and J Stags, in Westminster Hall, MDCCXXII.
 [1722].
 ESTC No. T70315.
 Grub Street ID 294074.